Estrol/O2Game/docs/BUILDING.md

 - Clone the repository including submodules:
     - `git clone --recurse-submodules https://github.com/Estrol/o2game.git`
 - Create build directory:
-    - If windows: `./configure-win32.bat Debug` or `./configure-win32.bat Release`
+    - If windows: `cmake --preset x64-windows` or `cmake --preset x64-windows-debug`
-    - If linux: `./configure-linux.sh Debug` or `./configure-linux.sh Release`
+    - TODO: If linux.
 - Build the project:
     - cd to `build` directory
     - Windows: `cmake --build . --config Debug` or `cmake --build . --config Release`
-    - Linux: `cmake --build . --config Debug` or `cmake --build . --config Release`
+    - TODO: If linux.
 - Run the game:
     - cd to `build` directory
     - Windows: cd to `Game/Debug/` or `Game/Release/` and run `Game.exe`
-    - Linux: cd to `Game` and run `./Game`
+    - TODO: If linux.

 Note: to switch between `Release` and `Debug` build, you need to delete the `build` directory and reconfigure it again with the new build type.